Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/sam.md

 * Cycling
 * Playing guitar
 * Hiking
-* Hanging with friends
-* Visiting family
+* With friends and family
 * Traveling
 * Eating some more
 * Playing sports